NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 ## Summary

 This dataset represents an empirical study of the deep learning phenomena on dense fully connected networks, scanning across thirteen datasets, eight network shapes, fourteen depths, twenty-three network sizes (number of trainable parameters), four learning rates, six minibatch sizes, four levels of label noise, and fourteen levels of L1 and L2 regularization each.
 Multiple repetitions (typically 30, sometimes 10) of each combination of hyperparameters were preformed, and statistics including training and test loss (using a 80% / 20% shuffled train-test split) are recorded at the end of each training epoch.
-In total, this dataset covers 178 thousand distinct hyperparameter settings ("experiments"), 3.55 million individual training runs (an average of 20 repetitions of each experiments), and a total of 13.3 billion training epochs (three thousand epochs were covered by most runs).
-Accumulating this dataset consumed 5,448.4 CPU core-years, 17.8 GPU-years, and 111.2 node-years.
+In total, this dataset covers 386 thousand distinct hyperparameter settings ("experiments"), 9.30 million individual training runs (an average of 24 repetitions of each experiments), and a total of 34.3 billion training epochs (three thousand epochs were covered by most runs).
+Accumulating this dataset utilized 11,200 CPU core-years, 72.3 GPU-years, and 163 node-years.

 For each training epoch of each repetition we recorded 20 performance statistics, and the complete record of these raw values are stored here.
 For convenience, we additionally include multiple per-experiment summary statistics aggregated over every repetition of that experiment as the "summary" dataset, and also provide several useful slices of the summary data scanning along salient dimensions such as minibatch size and learning rate.